raferdev/globo.com/README.md

 ## 🧐 About <a name = "about"></a>

 This project i use to understand the HTML and CSS notation.
-I have to search by specific tags in html to recreate the original site and css properties to interage with user and organize the front-end.
+I had to search by specific tags in html to recreate the original site and css properties to interage with user and organize the front-end.
 I put one sound introducing the site just to see how the navigator shows, you can see on the top of the site.

 ## 🏁 Getting Started <a name = "getting_started"></a>